jgkellymit/GENIE-SMEM/README.md

 Super Maximal Exact Match (SMEM)
-  A) cd into GENIE/SMEM
+  a) cd into GENIE/SMEM
-  B) run python SMEM.py to run all three tyoes of SMEM search: BWA, LUT, and RMI
+  b) run python SMEM.py to run all three tyoes of SMEM search: BWA, LUT, and RMI

    1) LUT
-      - run python LUT.py to create a new LUT with the given parameters.
+      - Run python LUT.py to create a new LUT with the given parameters.
 The LUT size can be modified at the end of the file.

    2) RMI
-      - run python RMI_LUT.py to create a new RMI with the given parameters.
+      - Run python RMI_LUT.py to create a new RMI with the given parameters.
 The RMI size and expert levels can be modified at         the end of the file.